NHL to punish unvaccinated players more harshly this season

 Unvaccinated players also will have their movements restricted when on the road.
 There will still be regular coronavirus testing for vaccinated players.

-League officials earlier this summer estimated that close to 90% of players would be fully vaccinated before training camps begin later this month.
+League officials estimated that between 90 and 95% of players are fully vaccinated or will be before training camps begin later this month.
+The season begins Oct.
+12.

 Teams were informed this week of the rules for 2021-22, which were first reported by Sportsnet in Canada.
 It’s not clear yet how crossing the U.S.-Canada border will affect the season.